 The first step in a successful visit with your student may be simply anticipating that things will be different, and possibly awkward.
 You will need to get to know some new aspects of your student.
 You may need to negotiate some ways of behaving and some expectations.
 As has so often been the case throughout this process, brushing up on your listening skills and your patience will go a long way.
 Here are a few suggestions that may help to ease the experience for everyone.

 - Even before your student heads home, ask him whether there is anything you should know before he comes.
 Are there going to be any new tattoos or piercings?
 Any radical physical changes?
-If your student has expressed his independence by piercing something, or shaving his head, or dying her hair purple, you may want time to prepare yourself before she walks in the door.
+If your student has expressed his independence by piercing something, or shaving his head, or dying her hair purple, you may want time to prepare yourself (and your family) before she walks in the door.